Medical Excellence Since Its Beginning

 Services and Support Grow

 In 1975, the hospital's name changed, for the sixth time, to the University of South Alabama Medical Center.
-As the primary teaching facility for the USA College of Medicine, the hospital would continue to flourish at a remarkable pace: in 1978 the Animal Research Building opened; in 1979 the psychiatric facility, children's clinic, and allied health trailers opened; in 1980 Governor Fob James designated USAMC as a Level I trauma center; in 1983 the Children and Women's Hospital was established; in 1984 the Clinic Building opened; in 1985 the heliport was constructed; and in 1986 the Pediatric Intensive Care Unit opened.
+As the primary teaching facility for the USA College of Medicine, the hospital would continue to flourish at a remarkable pace: in 1978 the Animal Research Building opened; in 1979 the psychiatric facility, children's clinic, and allied health trailers opened; in 1980 Governor Fob James designated USAMC as a Level I trauma center; in 1983 the Children's and Women's Hospital of South Alabama was established; in 1984 the Clinic Building opened; in 1985 the heliport was constructed; and in 1986 the Pediatric Intensive Care Unit opened.

 Also in 1986, the SouthFlite USA helicopter service began operation with two helicopters, a Bell 222 and Bell 206L-1.
 The helicopter service was dedicated in memory of Danny Conway, a USA student who died in a Baldwin County automobile accident.
 Tragically, in May of 1987, the Bell 222 crashed in Texas while on a routine maintenance flight, killing Chief Pilot Ray Wood, and Chief of Maintenance, John Palmer.
 The Southflite Program continued until 2004, when aging equipment and escalating costs prompted the Medical Center to contract the service to an outside provider.